 Choose Your Events Carefully

 During this time of year, your inbox and voicemail can be filled with holiday invitations.
-While it is important to be social, you must choose those events that a lowest risk for relapse.
+While it is important to be social, you must choose those events that have the lowest risk for relapse.
 If you are early in your recovery, it may be wise to stick to family-oriented events and surround yourself with those who support your recovery.

 Have an Escape Plan